HarmanFX/Candidate-Assignment-2018/README.md

 - If everything has install correctly the application can be launched with:
   - $ node app.js
 - To view the GUI in your browsers, navigate to: localhost:4200
+  - Chrome is a little "quirky" with autoplaying videos, you'll need to click on the page first to allow the video to function correctly

 ## What we're looking for
 This exercise is indicative of a typical challenge the FX Team would have when working on a system during one of our sprints.
 We're looking for a solution that ensures all edge cases are accounted for, and is able to run without errors.
 Good luck, and have fun! :)